ccoors/technics-ga-usb/README.md

 This repository contains the information needed to build such an adapter.

 ## Motivation
 The floppy drive in my Technics GA3 broke and any good disk I put in there was unreadable after it had been written to.
-As getting a replacement drive was expensive or impossible I decided to install a floppy emulator.
-Someone already made these adapters and was selling them, but unfortunately I was unable to get one.

-So I decided to build my own adapter.
+As getting a replacement drive was expensive or impossible I decided to install a floppy emulator and build my own adapter.
 To do that I had to get the service manual for the organ and a cheap USB floppy emulator (I got a GOTEK SFR1M44-U100K-R).

 As stated, the original drive is not connected through a standard floppy cable but a flat flex cable (see images/floppy_drive) which I could not get a connecting plug for, so I did something I did not want to.
 I had to solder directly to an original Technics circuit board (see images/my_adapter).
 I guess that's ok as I don't intend to install a floppy drive again, and even if I had to I could unsolder it without damaging the board.
 I designed a small adapter with a few extra pin headers so I could experiment and rewire them and installed that too.
 It did not work.
 As you can see in the pinout of the organ I have 2 unknown pins.
 None of them were explained in the service manual and apart from the name of the pins I had no more information.
 So I tried around for a bit but still couldn't get it to work.
 At some point I gave up.
 It was not that important and I could live without a working disk drive in my organ for the moment.